 Here are some tips to help keep your holiday eating healthy:

-• Move.
-Mingle, dance, get off the couch and simply move around.
-Suggest games like Charades or Pictionary for some non-food entertainment.
-After the part, challenge your mind so you’re not thinking about that leftover apple pie after the party with crossword puzzles, Words with Friends, Candy Crush or a good book—anything to distract you from the kitchen.
+- Move.
+Mingle, dance, get off the couch, and simply move around.
+Suggest games like charades or Pictionary for some non-food entertainment.
+After the party, challenge your mind so you’re not thinking about that leftover apple pie.
+Try crossword puzzles, Words with Friends, Candy Crush or a good book—anything to distract you from the kitchen.

-• Remember.
+- Remember.
 Thanksgiving is for giving thanks.
 Christmas is to celebrate the birth of Christ.
 Hanukkah commemorates the rededication of the Temple by the Maccabees after its desecration by the Syrians.
 Try and make food secondary.
-Enjoy everyone’s company, play with the kids, help wash the dishes and remind your loved ones how much you appreciate them.
-You’ll feel great, have no food regrets and won’t be starting yet another diet on January 1st.
+Enjoy everyone’s company, play with the kids, help wash the dishes, and remind your loved ones how much you appreciate them.
+You’ll feel great, have no food regrets, and won’t be starting yet another diet on January 1.
 Enjoy the holidays!